-Joint Responsibilities of the Chief Constable and Chief of Staff
+Joint Responsibilities of the Chief Constable and Chief Executive and Monitoring Officer

 - C11.6.
 To accept gifts, loans or sponsorship within agreed policy guidelines. - C11.7.
 To refer all gifts, loans and sponsorship above the limit identified in Section G to the PCC for approval before they are accepted.